 Since being called back to the profession, that has always been his true passion, in 2009, on screen in short films, trailers and comedy sketches, he has played everything from an Albanian Drug lord to a ruthless but cowardly banking mogul and a New York mob boss (with a comic twist).

 On stage he has taken on the likes of a villainous East End strip club owner, a disillusioned Texan Vietnam veteran, Stalin, Mussolini and Adolf Hitler (the last 3 all within the same play).
-He is a gifted and versatile character actor whose latest project will see him take on 11 characters, both Male and Female, in his self penned One-Man play, ‘Plain English’, which is based, in part, on his experiences as a teacher, and debuts at the Etcetera Theatre in Camden on the 3rd & 4th May.
+He is a gifted and versatile character actor whose latest project will see him take on 11 characters, both Male and Female, in his self penned One-Man play, ‘Plain English’, which is based, in part, on his experiences as a teacher.
+If you would like to see this show please visit the following links for dates and ticket prices.